apikler/ScrabbleAI/README.md

 ## ScrabbleAI

-An application for Linux that lets you play the popular word game against a computer opponent.
+An application for Linux that lets you play the popular word game against a computer opponent at varying difficulties.

 ### Usage